Changing, Dropping or Repeating Courses

 It is an expectation at Westwood High School that if a student fails a particular course that he/she will retake that course during the next school year, through summer school, correspondence, or online learning.
 If a student fails a course more than once, alternative delivery of the course will need to be considered (ie- different level or alternative method of learning)

 Dual enrollment within Fort McMurray Public School District is considered under extraordinary circumstances.
 Students cannot be registered in the same course simultaneously at two schools.
-Please speak with a counsellor and administrator in these specialized cases.
+Please speak with a counselor and administrator in these specialized cases.